 Although this is not a direct inventory metric, inventory makes up a large amount of your current assets.
 This ratio determines if your company has enough capital on hand to meet short term obligations.

 This is an example of how you can use your understanding of inventory performance to make improvements to your overall business.
 Are your current liabilities exceeding your current assets?
 If so, you may need to adjust the amount of inventory you carry.

 Quick Ratio / Acid Test

 The higher your quick ratio, the better.
 It shows that your company has high liquidity.
-This metric is important to investors and lenders because it tells them your ability to use near cash or quick assets to pay off current liabilities quickly.
+This metric is important to investors and lenders because it presents the company’s ability to use near cash or quick assets to pay off current liabilities quickly.